 Discussion Paper ConsultationThe Regulator consulted the public on a discussion paper detailing four options for how new technologies could be regulated, seeking submissions on the paper from 17 October to 16 December 2016.
 The Regulator considered the information provided in submissions to prepare draft amendment proposals for further consultation.

-The discussion paper is available on the Regulations Review Discussion Paper page and the submissions received by the Regulator are available on the Regulations Review Submissions page.
+The discussion paper is available on the Regulations Review Discussion Paper page and the submissions received by the Regulator and a summary of submissions are available on the Regulations Review Discussion Paper Submissions page.